irnutsmurt/Zoom-Chat-After-Chat-Filter/README.md

     .\Filter_Out_Private_Messages.ps1
     ```

-4. **Check the Results**: Once the script has finished running, you'll find a file named `meeting_filtered_chat.txt` in the same directory.
+4. **Check the Results**: Once the script has finished running, you'll find a file named `meeting_saved_chat_MM_DD_YYYY.txt` (where MM_DD_YYYY represents the current date) in the same directory.
 This file contains your chat log without private messages.

 ## Contributions